ModusCreateOrg/devops-infra-demo/README.md

 Optionally, you can use Vagrant to test ansible playbooks locally and Jenkins to orchestrate creation of AMIs in conjunction with GitHub branches and pull requests.

+### Terraform

+This assumes that you already have a Route 53 domain in your AWS account created.

+You need to either edit variables.tf to match your domain and AWS zone or specify these values as command line `var` parameters.

 ### Vagrant

 In order to make developing the Ansible playbooks faster, a Vagrantfile is provided to provision a VM locally.